Set of 2 Jo Stools by Mario Mazzer

 Where do you draw inspiration for your projects?

 From New York to London, Riyadh to Taiwan, I’ve had the opportunity to work on incredible projects and transform the interiors of legendary buildings designed by architects such as I.M.
 Pei, Philip Johnson, and Thomas Heatherwick.
+In terms of dream projects, our studio is currently working on our Metaverse office, which will connect our New York, London, and Los Angeles teams in real-time.

 What do you think is going to be the next big trend in interior design?